 Tip: You can also enable macro debugging through the "debug everything" settings in the All section of the Debug settings category.

-To access the macro debug, open the Debug application and select the Macros (K#) tab.
+To access the macro debug, open the Debug application, select Macros (K#) and open either the Live site or Administration tab.
+Each tab logs entries for the corresponding application separately.

-The log displays a list of recent page requests, along with the macros that the system resolved while processing the requests.
+The log on each tab displays a list of recent page requests, along with the macros that the system resolved while processing the requests.
 For each macro, you can see:

 - The exact Expression